Getting started with MONKEY

 Configure desktop DAW

-We provide guides for some DAWs though MONKEY should work with most of them.
+We provide guides for some DAWs, though MONKEY should work with most of them.
 The gist is to assign instruments in your DAW to different MIDI channels, with a drum rack on MIDI channel 10.

-1. Make sure Monkey is enabled in MIDI Ports settings.
+Step 1.
+Make sure Monkey is enabled in MIDI Ports settings.

 Ableton settings

-2. Configure the MIDI channel for each track.
+Step 2.
+Configure the MIDI channel for each track.
 Use channels 1-10 for instruments, and channel 10 for your drum rack.

 Ableton channel